lukaseepo/recipe-sharing-application/README.md

 ### 6. Favorites (Bonus Feature)
 - Users can mark recipes as **favorites**.
-- Ability to filter recipes to display only favorite ones.
+- filter their favorite recipes.

 ## Technical Details